Geeta and Sanjay Chopra kidnapping case: Investigation and media attention

 The story got much media attention in India.
-Prime Minister Morarji Desai took personal interest in the case.
-The Janata Party which was in power in 1978 Delhi was criticised for their handling for the case.
+Then-Prime Minister Morarji Desai took personal interest in the case.
+The Janata Party, which was in power in 1978 Delhi, was criticised for their handling for the case.
 They lost the subsequent election.

 Arrest and interrogation

 The kidnappers were arrested on a train a few weeks later on 8 September 1978.
 On that day, the two kidnappers boarded the Kalka Mail when it had slowed near the Yamuna river bridge near Agra.
 The compartment they entered was reserved for military personnel, so they were asked to show their identity cards.
 They started a scuffle with the army-men and were suppressed.
 Lance Naik A. V. Shetty recognised them from a newspaper picture.
 On 9 September 1978, they were handed over to Inspector V. P. Gupta, at the New Delhi railway station.
 They were held in separate non-adjoining cells.

 On searching their bags, the police found a sword.
-Their clothes were found with bloodstains.
+Their clothes were found to have bloodstains.
 The doctor examining them found bruises on their arms and bodies, some of which were recent from a scuffle.
 The doctor found the sutures on Billa's head and estimated it to be 15 days old.
 A wound on Ranga's forearm was found to be 15 days old.
 Fingerprints, saliva, blood and hair samples were taken on 12 September.
-On 13 September, on Billa's directions, they were driven separately to Agra, where the police recovered a sword from a rented room in Sita Nagar, Agra where they were staying.
+On 13 September, on Billa's directions, they were driven separately to Agra, where the police recovered a sword from a rented room in Sita Nagar where they were staying.